monsonite/NINO/README.md

 ### Instructions

+The instruction incorporates the op-code field and the register select field as an orthogonal means of performing a wide range of 16-bit operations on the Accumulator R0 and the selected register R1 to R15.

+The orthogonal nature of the instruction set allows any op-code to be used with any register, with one exception, opcode 0, which is reserved for options that do not reference the registers.

-The instruction incorporates the op-code field and the register select field as an orthogonal means of performing a wide range of 16-bit operations.
-This leads for a very easy to remember instruction set as it can be expressed as a pair of hex digits the upper or  rightmost digit is the op-code and the lower digit is the register number.
+This leads to a very easy to remember instruction set as it can be expressed as a pair of hex digits the upper or rightmost digit specifies the op-code and the lower digit selects the register number.

+Opcodes 0x do not operate on a register, they are used for conditional branches, Call and Return, Input output and other operations that do not reference the memory.
+This technique gives a total of 241 instructions out of a possible 256.

 Registers are coded to reside in the first 16-bit words of memory, followed by a series of RST (restart) operations.

-So the instruction field looks something like a pair of hex nibbles:
+The instruction field looks like a pair of hex nibbles:

 ADD A, R1
 0x05 0x01

 This would appear in the instruction field as $51

-The orthogonal nature of the instruction set allows any op-code to be used with any register, with one exception, opcode 0, which is reserved for options that do not reference the registers.
+### Registers

-The Accumulator A  is R0,  R1-R7 are general purpose, R8 to R15 might be used for specific purposes such as return stack pointer, Program counter etc.
+The Accumulator A  is R0,  R1-R7 are general purpose registers, R8 to R15 might also be used for specific purposes such as return stack pointer, Program Counter etc.

-Whilst the cpu is coded up as a switch statement and very simple, I spent a while getting a text screen interface to work, to show the contents of the memory with after each instruction.
+Whilst the cpu is coded up as a switch statement and very simple, it took some time getting a text screen interface to work, to show the contents of the memory after each instruction has executed.

-I have limited the memory to just 32 words, so that it will fit on a terminal screen.
+In this simulation memory to just 32 words, so that it will fit on a terminal screen, and can be implemented on the smaller Arduinos.

-I have created this github repo that contains the first draft of this simulated cpu.
+This github repo contains the first draft of this simulated cpu.
+It has been purposefully been kept simple so that it is relatively easy to understand for the newcomer.

+The aim is that it can easily be extended to suit the application requirements.

 It was just a quick weekend hack, and currently only set up to perform a continuous addition into the Accumulator.

-It was more an exercise in programming to see how a simple cpu could be simulated in code.
-The code us 225 lines approximately of which comments are 30, the array of instructions is 35, the cpu is 40, Debug 1 (commented out) is 40 and Debug 2 is 80 lines.
+As an exercise in programming to illustrate how a simple cpu may be simulated in about 225 lines of code, approximately 30 are comments, the instruction array is 35, the cpu switch sttements are 40, Debug 1 (commented out) is 40 and Debug 2 is 80 lines.

 It is called NINO - which is Spanish for (boy) child, but also stands for Nonsense In Nonsense Out.